 The traditional style of this bespoke Martin Moore family kitchen design is echoed in the elegant upholstered stools with their patterned backs.

-This long slim prep island by Mowlem, painted in Farrow & Ball’s Railings, features two areas for bar stool seating.
+This long, slim prep island by Mowlem, painted in Farrow & Ball’s Railings, features two areas for bar stool seating.

 When faced with a bank of cabinets along one wall, many designers will choose to run an island parallel to it and place any seating at the back, facing into the cooking area.

-'Integrating bench seating with a kitchen island can be a space-saving solution in the kitchen as this type of seating takes up far less space than having separate chairs around the table,' says Simon Taylor, managing director, Simon Taylor Furniture.
+'Integrating bench seating with a kitchen island can be a space-saving solution in the kitchen, as this type of seating takes up far less space than having separate chairs around the table,' says Simon Taylor, managing director, Simon Taylor Furniture.

 'If it is configured in an L-shape, you can enjoy informal family gatherings, or use the space to work from home.
-As a further way to optimise space, we add lift-up hinged tops on to handmade bench seats so that they double up as storage boxes so that clutter can be kept to a minimum.'
+As a further way to optimize space, we add lift-up hinged tops on to handmade bench seats so that they double up as storage boxes so that clutter can be kept to a minimum.'

-Add interest by mixing it up a little with substantial stools with supportive backs to one side and traditional round bar-style stools at the front where they won’t block the view through to the kitchen.
+Add interest by mixing it up a little with substantial stools with supportive backs to one side, and traditional round bar-style stools at the front where they won’t block the view through to the kitchen.